Your Faculty Teach.

 See it before you commit to it.

 The best way to evaluate this is to put your actual course material through the process and see what comes back.
-The pilot does exactly that — three courses, 14 days, faculty review before any student sees a single question.
+The pilot does exactly that.

 Send us a syllabus.
 We'll send back a course.

-No meeting required to see it work.
 Share an existing syllabus or lecture transcript and we'll return a complete sample module within 48 hours — study guides, questions, reflection prompts, formatted and ready for you to review.
-If it doesn't accurately represent the faculty member's work, we rebuild it until it does.